 How do we do this?
 By quieting our mind, noticing our breath, allowing the quiet intuitive voice to show us the way.
 I have come to understand that this is precisely why I am doing this work.
 To help support people looking for a better way of being to get there.
 Many are now doing this, I'm just one of them.
 It is an honor and a blessing for me.
-(And an opportunity to have a sample of transformation by diving in deep to what might be holding us back is coming up this Sunday afternoon at a workshop I'm putting on at Magnolia!).

 I have learned a few things along the way as well.
 One is that i LOVE interviewing people.
 I am blown away by the depth of wisdom that each person, and every single one of them I mean, shares with me in these interviews.
 We have sages in our midst, people, and you may be one of them!
 Those you work with, you buy from, you are friends with.
 There are so many people doing inspiring, brave, meaningful things in their lives.
 Sitting down and asking the right questions, eliciting the inner jewels from within our shared collective human consciousness, is a dream come true for me.
 If you're curious, subscribe to my podcast to get all the latest).